 Walmart offers always low prices, but at a cost.

-Now we have another reason to pick on Walmart: Their re-brand.
+Now we have another reason to pick on them: The Walmart Rebrand.

-Here’s a graphic from the company website showing the evolution of the Walmart logo:
+Here’s a graphic showing the evolution of the Walmart logo:

 Walmart offered little explanation for the change: